Cpt-Dingus/blog-page/docs/Radio/Beginners guide to weather satellite reception.md

 ---

 - **DB** - Direct Broadcast → A signal that is transmitted constantly, directly from the instruments (Doesn't require uplinking)
-- **Rebroadcast** → A signal that is transmitted down to earth in a different band/time period, processed by the groundstation, then uplinked to the satellite to be rebroadcasted
+- **Rebroadcast** → A signal that is transmitted down to earth in a different band/time period, processed by the groundstation, then uplinked to the satellite to be rebroadcasted.
+An example is xRIT.
 - **Dump** → A signal that is transmitted to a specific groundstation, has a beginning and end

 ---